 Example: “How was your weekend?
 Hope you’re doing okay.
 I’m so sunburned, I just got back from Hawaii!”

-It might be tempting to call her out on it or compete with her, but that will only start an argument.
+It might be tempting to call her out on it or compete with her (like saying you're texting a girl you like), but that will only start an argument.
 Instead, I’d suggest just rolling with it.
 Ask her about her trip to be polite and leave it at that.

 So long as you’re not buying into the whole “my life is great” facade, she’ll usually drop it quite quickly.